citrus-finance/rari-fuse/README.md

 - Added owner and fuseAdmin (should be FuseFeeDistributor) to FusePoolDirectory#initialize so anyone can deploy it
 - Removed the Comptroller constructor
   - It was not being used, as the Comptroller is an implementation it should not store data
+- Add vault on CErc20.sol to deposit extra cash so it can earn yield

 ## Structure